 Place the mixture on a floured board.

-Be careful as the dough will be slightly sticky and soft, add a bit of flour so you can knead it (I added about 0.6 cups)
+Be careful as the dough will be slightly sticky and soft; add a bit of flour so you can knead (I added about 2.8 oz).

-Roll out with a rolling pin until you get a circle with a diameter of 18 inches and cut into 8 or 16 triangles (depending on the desired size).
+Roll it out with a rolling pin until you get a circle with a 17.7-inch diameter and cut into 8 or 16 triangles (depending on the desired size).

-• Place a teaspoon of jam of your choice at the base and roll, making sure to position the tip downwards, i.e., under the croissant.
+Put a teaspoon of jam of your choice at the base and roll them up, making sure to position the tip downward, that is, under the croissant.

-Place the croissants on a baking sheet covered with parchment paper, cover them with tissue paper and let them rise overnight in the oven.
-To prevent them from drying out, add a bowl of warm water to the bottom of the oven.
+Place the croissants on the baking sheet covered with parchment paper, cover them with tissue paper, and let them rise overnight inside the oven.
+To prevent them from drying, add a bowl of warm water to the lower part of the oven.

 Brush with a little milk and bake at 392°F for 20 minutes.